mila-alex-cloud/VizzBreeze/README.md

 # VizzBreeze

-A lightweight, high-performance transactional web-dashboard designed for advanced data flow analytics, multi-stage routing visualization, and statistical risk audit.
+A lightweight, high-performance transactional web-dashboard designed for advanced data flow analytics, multi-stage routing visualization, and statistical risk audit，and AI Agent trace visualization.
 Built natively on top of Streamlit, Pandas, and Plotly.

 ## Key Features